VeritasSoftware/AspNetCore.ApiGateway/Docs/README_EventSourcing.md

 In your **Client**, connect to the GatewayHub and listen to **ReceiveMyStreamEvent**.

+You will have to use a SignalR client library to do this.

+You can read more on SignalR client libraries for .Net, Java, Javascript etc. [here](https://docs.microsoft.com/en-us/aspnet/core/signalr/client-features?view=aspnetcore-6.0).

 You have to subscribe to the route (stream) once, before you start receiving Events.

 ```C#